13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Bunch of grapes

 I once made the mistake of trying to dehydrate grapes.
-The result was a brittle piece of grape skin with an unpleasantly-bitter seed inside.
-While grape seeds are edible and even healthy, they aren’t something you want to snack on.
+The result was a brittle piece of grape skin with an unpleasantly bitter seed inside.
+While grape seeds are edible and even healthy, you don’t want to snack on them.

 Hack

 You can dehydrate seedless grapes whole.
-Otherwise, you’ll need to cut the grapes in half and remove the seeds before dehydrating.
+Otherwise, you must cut the grapes and remove the seeds before dehydrating.
 It’s a major pain.
 You might as well make juice or wine from the grapes instead. 🙂

 Want to store food but confused about how?